PolyGram: Reorganization, 1980–1999

-Sale to Seagram and divestation (1998-1999)
+Sale to Seagram and divestiture (1998–1999)

+In 1996, Cor Boonstra became CEO of Philips; by the time he took over, Philips was seen as a bloated company, laden with too many layers of management and unrelated companies that they could not leverage effectively.
+As a result, Boonstra began to sell or dispose of various non-core assets.
+While Philips began to withdraw from other media activities, Boonstra denied that PolyGram was for sale.
+However, by early 1998, he had changed his attitude, instead deciding to pursue a manufacturing-only business plan.
+(In hindsight, analysts have pointed out how Philips ultimately benefitted from the manufacture and sale of blank CDs, which played a significant part in the music piracy that began to affect the industry in the early 2000s.)

-On May 22, 1998, Philips announced that they would sell PolyGram to Seagram for $10 billion.Alain Levy resigned as CEO of PolyGram on June 23rd to prepare for the merger, and the deal was closed on December 10, 1998, with PolyGram's operations folding into Universal Pictures and Universal Music Group.
+After weeks of speculation, on May 22, 1998, Philips announced that they would sell PolyGram to Seagram for $10 billion.
+Some of the reasons cited for the deal were a lack of pop hits from the music side of the company, and an equal lack of box-office successes from the film side.
+Alain Levy resigned as CEO of PolyGram on June 23 to prepare for the merger, and the deal was closed on December 10, 1998, with PolyGram's operations folding into Universal Pictures and Universal Music Group.

-However, Seagram was only interested in PolyGram's music division, and in October 1998 they announced that they would begin divesting PolyGram's entertainment assets, while the remainder would be folded into Universal.
-Prior to this announcement, the company announced the sale of their 75% stake in children's distributor Abbey Home Entertainment back to its original founders.
-On October 23, Metro-Goldwyn-Mayer agreed to purchase PolyGram Filmed Entertainment's pre-April 1996 library for $250 Million, which included over 1,300 films from various assets PolyGram had acquired within that point. on January 19, 1999, ITC Entertainment's assets were sold to Carlton Communications for £91 million.
-On April 8, 1999, USA Networks announced they would purchase the domestic distribution arm of PolyGram Filmed Entertainment and the US operations of PolyGram Video, among other assets.
+Seagram however, was only interested in PolyGram's music division, and in October 1998 they announced that they would begin divesting PolyGram's entertainment assets, while the remainder would be folded into Universal Pictures.
+Prior to this announcement, the company announced the sale of their 75% stake in children's distributor Abbey Home Entertainment back to its original founders and the acquisition of Astrion plc.
+On October 23, Metro-Goldwyn-Mayer (MGM) agreed to purchase PolyGram Filmed Entertainment's pre-April 1996 library for $250 million, which included over 1,300 films from various assets PolyGram had acquired within that point, but did not include the ITC Entertainment library, which was sold on January 19, 1999 to Carlton Communications for £91 million.
+On April 8, 1999, USA Networks announced they would purchase the PolyGram Filmed Entertainment domestic division (including PolyGram Video's US and Canada operation), among other assets.
 After the sale, the divisions were renamed USA Films and USA Home Entertainment respectively.
 The assets of Slash Records and London Records were sold to Warner Music Group.
-What remained of PolyGram was merged into Universal Music Group and Universal Pictures.
+What remained of PolyGram was folded into both Universal Music Group and Universal Pictures.